adityag8686/TA-JS-methods-TJaaad/block-BJaadk/code/index.md

 }
 let doubleNumbers = numbers.map(addTwo);
 ```
+it will alert all the values but double numbers will store undefined for each element
 ```js
 let numbers = [100, 200, 33, 45, 65, 76, 51];
 function isOdd(num) {